Welcome to NWHSA Click to listen highlighted text! Welcome to NWHSA

 Dunga Road, Off Baricho Road

-Water scarcity continues to be a global challenge as the population increases coupled with erratic climate patterns that have led to floods, rising sea levels, and global warming.
+According to United Nations report 2018, there are 2.1 billion people globally living without safe water at home and 80 percent of these people live in rural areas.
+Water scarcity continues to be a global challenge as the population increases coupled with erratic climate patterns leading to floods, rising sea levels, and global warming.
 These changes have negative impact on food security, health and general social-economic development.
+However, Sustainable Development Goals, particularly Goal 6 on ensuring availability and sustainable management of water and sanitation for all, provides an optimistic framework for addressing the concerns associated with water access at international level.

 Economic Benefits for Dams in Kenya